swe9/react-native-stored-component-mixin/README.md

 }
 ```
 # Notes
 It can be handy to override the storage key's basename rather than dealing with clearing keys every run.
 I haven't provided any support for deleting keys out of AsyncStorage (yet).
 Test things out by killing your app and restarting it, you should automagically resume from the prior state.

-And **that's** what I meant by `transparent` :simple_smile:
+Once the setup is handled, the remainder is just simple calls to `this.setState()`.
+And **that's** what I meant by `transparent`!